s-tyda/steamgifts-bot/README.md

 - Can run 24/7.

 ### How to run
-1. Download docker image or clone the code.
+1. Install with one of the options below.
 2. Sign in on [SteamGifts.com](https://www.steamgifts.com/) by Steam.
 3. Find `PHPSESSID` cookie in your browser.
 4. Configure config files.